aptise/peter_sslers/README.md

 * an `invoke` script for some miscellaneous tasks
 * a `lua` library for integrating with nginx/openresty
-* sample `nginx` configuration files for admin and public routes
+* sample `nginx` configuration files for admin, public and testing routes
 * a sample `fake_server.py` that will spin up a server with routes that you can test against.  this will allow you to setup your integration without running peter_sslers

 # General Management Concepts